 Pursuant to the Company's Restated Certificate of Incorporation, the Board of Directors is divided into three classes that are elected for staggered threeyear terms and hold office until their successors are duly elected and qualified.
 The term of the Class I directors, currently comprised of Messrs.
-Nielsen, Scheirman and Tucker, expire in 2002.
+Nielsen, Scheirman and Tucker, expires at the 2002 annual meeting of shareholders.
 The term of the Class II directors, currently comprised of Messrs.
-Walston and Long, will expire at the Meeting.
+Walston and Long, will expire at the 2003 annual meeting of shareholders.
 The term of the Class III directors, currently comprised of Messrs.
-Gerry and Grist, will expire at the 2001 annual meeting of stockholders.
+Gerry and Grist, will expire at the Meeting.

-The Class II nominee for election at the Meeting, other than the Preferred Stock Nominee, is Mr. Walston.
+The Class III nominee for election at the Meeting, other than the Preferred Stock Nominee, is Mr. Gerry.
 This nominee will be elected by both the holders of the Common Stock and, on an as converted basis, the owner of the Preferred Stock.
 The holders of the Common Stock and the Preferred Stock will vote together as a class.

 The Company's Certificate of Designation, pursuant to which the Preferred Stock was issued on April 21, 1998, provides that the holders of the Preferred Stock have the right to appoint three directors to the Company's Board of Directors, voting together as a class.
 Messrs.
 Tucker, Long and Grist were elected as directors by the holders of the Preferred Stock as Class I, Class II and Class III directors, respectively.
-Each director elected by the holders of shares of Preferred Stock shall, unless his or her term shall expire earlier in accordance with the provisions thereof, hold office until the annual meeting of stockholders at which directors of the class to which he has been elected stand for election or until his successor, if any, is elected and qualified.
-Mr. Long, whose term expires at the Meeting, has been nominated as the Class II Preferred Stock Nominee (together, with Mr. Walston, the "Nominees").
+Each director elected by the holders of shares of Preferred Stock shall, unless his term shall expire earlier in accordance with the provisions thereof, hold office until the annual meeting of stockholders at which directors of the class to which he has been elected stand for election or until his successor, if any, is elected and qualified.
+Mr. Grist, whose term expires at the Meeting, has been nominated as the Class III Preferred Stock Nominee (together, with Mr. Gerry, the "Nominees").